buttonpushertv/buttonpusherTTRPG/90-Tools & Helpers/JSON Importing How To Notes/02-The FMG JSON File.md

 We need to add some info to the JSON file to allow the JSON/CSV Importer to name and place files in the correct location.

 We are going to use a Python script to add a new JSON object with a few child items to the top of the FMG JSON file you've just exported.

+> [!NOTE] FMG JSON Modder Python Script Shortcut
+> When you created a new campaign & if you used the button in this vault, the text for the script needed for this new campaign already exists, pre-populated with almost all the info needed for the new campaign.
+>
+> Look in the home note for the new campaign.
+You will see a section at the bottom, called: `Fantasy Map Generator Helper Script`.
+Copy the script code from there instead of the script code below in Step 2, to save time and mistyping.
+>
+> You will just need to update the script with the `{FMGDropboxLink}` to the map file and the input and output JSON file names.
+>
+> Using this will allow you to skip all the way to step4, sub-step 5 below - pick up and follow the steps from there.

 1. Make sure you have Python v3 installed on your system.
 Check [the python website](https://www.python.org/) to find a version that is compatible with your system.
 2. Copy the base script below to the clipboard: